nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 * People familiar with programming languages other than Python.
 * Developers of scripts for other screen readers.

 If you are new to NVDA add-on or core development, we recommend that you get to know Python first, as it gives the necessary programming background for understanding the rest of the guide.
-If you are a Python programmer but new to NVDA development, please checkout the NVDA development guide and Design Overview document, both of which can be found on the [NVDA Community Development page][1].
+If you are a Python programmer but new to NVDA development, please checkout the [NVDA Developer Guide] and [Design Overview] document, both of which can be found on the [NVDA Community Development page][1].

 ### Special note on Python version